Damat Ali-Paša's Turbeh

 Damat Ali-Paša's Turbeh is an Ottoman mausoleum erected in 1784 in Belgrade, Serbia.
-It held the body of the vizier Silahdar Damat Ali Pasha.
+It holds the body of the Ottoman general and Grand Vizier Silahdar Damat Ali Pasha.
 The building is situated in the Upper Town of the Belgrade Fortress.
 Along with Sheik Mustafa's Tomb, this monument represents one of the only remaining examples of Islamic funerary architecture in Belgrade.

 History

-The history of the turbeh is known from archival material from the Ottoman period, from rich eighteenth century cartographic material, and from a marble memorial plaque which was once mounted above the entrance.
-During World War I, the plaque was taken to Budapest.
-It was returned to Belgrade in 1958 as part of a process of restitution of cultural property.
-The plaque was kept for a time at the Belgrade Military Museum, before being returned to the turbeh.
-However, it did not fit the space that it was thought to have occupied above the portal of the turbeh.
-As a consequence, reviews of the historical sources and dating of the plaque and turbeh were undertaken.